MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-cpuid.md

 For an x86-based processor or an x64-based processor, the **F** column displays the processor family number, the **M** column displays the processor model number, and the **S** column displays the stepping size.

-For an Itanium-based processor, the **M** column displays the processor model number, the R column displays the processor revision number, the **F** column displays the processor family number, and the **A** column displays the architecture revision number.